cryptoadvance/specter-desktop/docs/faq.md

 ### *Is my understanding correct that specter-desktop does not hold any keys and you need to create a multisig wallet in order to sign transactions and send funds?*

-Yes, especially if you use spectrum/electrum as a backend.
-However, if you use Core as a backend, there is a hotwallet-feature which we mainly use for testing/development and troubleshooting.
+Yes, especially if you use Spectrum.
+However, if you use Core as backend, there is a hot wallet-feature which we mainly use for testing/development and trouble shooting.

 ### *How would one sign with Electrum?
 Do I need to create multisig wallet in Electrum first or can I create it with specter-desktop?*